jurgenzz/Dublin-Bus-Api/README.md

 There is a quick example 'dash' as well (work in progress) that runs on angularjs and displays all the stuff

+btw, need to fix controllers, if you are not running it locally, as the calls ar made to localhost.

 ###API

 #####Get all bus routes